Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## LoRaWAN FPort {#lorawan-schc-payload}

 The LoRaWAN MAC layer features a frame port field in all frames.
-This field (FPort) is 8-bit long and the values from 1 to 223 can be used.
+This field (FPort) is 8 bits long and the values from 1 to 223 can be used.
 It allows LoRaWAN networks and applications to identify data.

 The FPort field is part of the SCHC Packet or the SCHC Fragment, as shown in